microsoft/artifacts-credprovider/README.md

 ### dotnet

-[dotnet SDK](https://www.microsoft.com/net/download) version `2.1.400` or later is required on Windows.
+The default installation requires [dotnet SDK](https://www.microsoft.com/net/download) version `3.1.x`.
 The recommended dotnet version is `3.1.200` or later as it has some important bug fixes related to cancellations and timeouts.

 ## Setup